New Beginning Sanctuary NC

 4. Chain of Command for Issues or Complaints

-• House Manager
+1. House Manager

-• Housing Director
+2. Housing Director

-5. Accountability and Technology Use
+5. Accountability & Technology Use

-6. Curfews and Lights Out and Nightly Check-in
+6. Curfews, Lights Out, and Nightly Check-In

 7. Overnight Passes

-8. Sexual Misconduct and Relationships Sponsors
+8. Sexual Misconduct & Relationships

-9. Drug Testing and 72 Hour Dismissals
+9. Drug Testing

 10. Tobacco Use